In this video, I wanted to go through a great kettlebell exercise that you can do for the rotator cuff.

 I am going to get Alix to demonstrate it.

 Grab the kettlebell and move it into a kettlebell rack position.
+To do this, bend your elbow and bring your hand in tight toward your chest.
+Keep your elbow pressing into your body.
 Really tighten up your shoulder and move the kettlebell towards your spine.
+Keep your core engaged and your shoulders stacked over your hips.
 Then, walk with that kettlebell in that position.

 There you go!
 If you have a rotator cuff injury or are recovering from a rotator cuff injury, give that exercise a go.
 Make sure that you get that kettlebell in the correct position.
 Assure that you have tension around that shoulder blade and then bring in that shoulder down at an angle towards the spine.
 Be certain that things are tight in that shoulder blade area.